These furloughed flight attendants used their final trips to say emotional farewells

 [Celebrities are traveling where we’re banned.
 These loopholes may be how.]

-“I turn in all of my things, and then we’ll see what happens.”
+‘I turn in all of my things, and then we’ll see what happens.’

 On Sept.
 30, Raymond Dias packed up a backpack and made his way to the airport for one last trip to the Dominican Republic.
 Dias, who had only been an American Airlines flight attendant for a few months, posted his emotional final thoughts on social media.